sergei-aivazian/node-qpdf2/README.md

 ## Serverless?

-This package can be uses on serverless platforms by using your vendor's layers functionality.
+This package can be used on serverless platforms by using your vendor's layers functionality.
 Use the zip release from `qpdf` as the layer.
 For example, `qpdf-11.1.0-bin-linux-x86_64.zip` can be directly uploaded as a layer, and has been tested using Amazon Lambda.

 ## Encryption